-About Trans and Gender Expression
+About Trans People and Gender

-Gender identity is distinct from sexual orientation, we all have a sexual orientation and we all have a gender identity.
-Cisgender is the term used to refer to individuals who do identify with the sex assigned to them at birth (in other words, non-transgender).
+Cis, which is shorthand for cisgender, is the term used to refer to individuals who do identify with the gender assigned to them at birth (in other words, non-transgender).

 Transgender people are frequently misunderstood by society, and as a result may experience struggles with access to services, employment and finding other trans people for support and friendship.
 The good news is that there are supports available.

 We at LGBT Ireland are here to listen in confidence and without judgment every day of the week through our LGBT Helpline on freephone 1800 929 539.
 There is also an organisation called TENI (Transgender Equality Network Ireland) who works to support and advocate for transgender people.
 TENI’s website is full of information and referrals, check it out at www.teni.ie.

 Transgender Peer Support Groups – Nationwide

 For Transgender Social and Support groups nationwide, please click here or click on the image below: